movementlabsxyz/MIP/MIP/mip-21/README.md

-# MIP-21: Bridge Based on Attestors
+# MIP-21: Bridge Based on Attesters
-- **Description**: Proposal for simplifying the bridge mechanism using an attestor-based approach inspired by USDC's CCTP, reducing friction, cost, and complexity for Layer 2 onboarding.
+- **Description**: Proposal for simplifying the bridge mechanism using an attester-based approach inspired by USDC's CCTP, reducing friction, cost, and complexity for Layer 2 onboarding.
 - **Authors**: [Primata](mailto:primata@movementlabs.xyz)

 ## Abstract

 A bridge mechanism is essential for any Layer 2 solution, serving as the user's first interaction with the network.
 This process must be smooth and frictionless, ensuring that dealing with tokens on L1 and bridging to native gas tokens on L2 does not overcomplicate the user experience.
 The bridge must balance user onboarding, cost-efficiency, and simplicity, while minimizing transaction complexity.
-We propose a bridge based on attestors, inspired by the [Cross-Chain Transfer Protocol](https://developers.circle.com/stablecoins/cctp-getting-started) (CCTP) by USDC, which offers an elegant solution to these challenges.
+We propose a bridge based on attesters, inspired by the [Cross-Chain Transfer Protocol](https://developers.circle.com/stablecoins/cctp-getting-started) (CCTP) by USDC, which offers an elegant solution to these challenges.

 ## Motivation